CYMODEV/Telemedicine-and-Emergency-Services-Platform-/README.md

 # Telemedicine-and-Emergency-Services-Platform-
 Cymos is a compliance‑ready, multi‑stakeholder platform that unifies telemedicine, emergency frequency response, and regulatory/legal support into a single, secure ecosystem.
 It is designed to protect individuals and organizations from harmful frequency exposures while ensuring rapid access to medical, emotional, and legal care.
-Here’s a polished Public Disclosure Statement you can use to introduce Cymos to partners, regulators, or investors.
-It’s structured like a formal announcement, but also investor‑ready.
+Public Disclosure Statement you can use to introduce Cymos to partners, regulators, or investors.

 ---